Atlantic Equities lifts Colgate-Palmolive Company [CL] price estimate. Who else is bullish?

 Investors may access a live webcast of this fireside chat on Colgate’s website at www.colgatepalmolive.com.
 For those unable to participate during the live webcast, a recorded version of the webcast will be made available through the Investor Center page of Colgate’s website.

-Colgate-Palmolive Company stock has also loss -1.36% of its value over the past 7 days.
-However, CL stock has declined by -3.36% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -2.79% and lost -11.28% year-on date.
+Colgate-Palmolive Company stock has also gained 2.35% of its value over the past 7 days.
+However, CL stock has inclined by 2.53% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -0.56% and lost -9.20% year-on date.

 Here’s what leading stock market gurus have to say about Colgate-Palmolive Company [CL]: